FrontierMods/Armory/README.md

 NOTE: MOLLE items currently have no description.
 This is adequate for the early stage this mod is in.
 Polish shall be applied down the line.

+#### New Pocket Restrictions

+Several pockets within the system only allow a handful of items in.

+This has been done in part as a proof of concept, and in part to demonstrate the depth of the system.
+These changes are likely to be carried through the mod, as they add further depth and detail to gameplay.

+1. `PAPER_FILE_SIZED`: papers, files, small journals.
+Simulates carrying documents inside the admin pouch.
+Intended for important documentation, such as lab journals.¹ Several existing documents have been modified to more closely resemble reality, so that their size could be reliably used in modelling pocket sizes.

+2. `CARD_STANDARD`: credit cards and IDs.
+Specifically, cards following the ISO/IEC_7810 ID-1 standard, the most commonly used standard such purposes.
+The vest itself, as well as some pouches, have pockets dedicated specifically for these cards.
+Some existing cards have had their size and weight modified to more closely resemble reality, so that their size could be reliably used in modelling pocket sizes.

+¹ During development it turned out that lab journals are significantly bigger than anticipated, and would not fit into the admin pouch under any circumstance.
+This may be omitted in the future, or mod-side changes may be made to accomodate that purpose.
+It's from the movies, so it's too cool to just pass on.

+Unfortunately, there's currently no way to tell which is which.
+Consult the JSON to alleviate that: item descriptions contain generous comments on their origins and details.

 # Content